gitlabhq/gitlabhq/doc/administration/monitoring/prometheus/index.md

 ## Viewing performance metrics

-After you have [enabled Prometheus](#configuring-prometheus), you can visit `http://localhost:9090` for the dashboard that Prometheus offers by default.
+You can visit `http://localhost:9090` for the dashboard that Prometheus offers by default.

 >**Note:**
 If SSL has been enabled on your GitLab instance, you may not be able to access